R-Var25/rvarela_dataviz_portfolio/critique-by-design.md

 # Critique by Design: MakeOver Monday Assignment

-## Step one: the visualization
+## Step one: The Visualization

-While looking for possible data visualizations
+While looking for possible data visualizations, I tried to find one that spoke to me personally.
+I have already told all of you that I am from New York City, the Bronx in particular, and how my home has played a huge part in my life.
+One thing NYC is known for, and we New Yorkers take very seriously, is Pizza.
+I cannot tell you the total amount of slices I have had

 _Include link to the original data visualization (or screenshot - make sure to correctly cite your sources, etc.).
 Include paragraph or two on why you selected this particular data visualization.
 For obvious reasons, the data visualization you select should come from a publicly accessible source._